-EDUC 306 - Elementary School Language Arts
+EDUC 306 - Elementary School Language Arts Every Year, Fall 3(3-1-0)

 The focus of this course is the language arts curriculum in elementary grades.
 Topics include: language acquisition, the oral language base of reading and writing, as well as theories, methods and materials related to the teaching of listening, speaking, reading and writing.
+This course also addresses appropriate approaches to assessment.
 A weekly seminar period will be used to have students engage in micro-teaching opportunities.
 This course is open only to students in the B.Ed.
 (AD) programs.